Hiring a CTO

 What To Include

-• A thorough job description.
-This should include details about the role that the individual will play within the company, with an overview of the most important tasks.
-If the CTO will be reporting to the CEO or another higher-up, that should be made clear as well.
+A thorough job description is essential when you’re looking to hire a CTO.
+Be sure to include details about the role the individual will play within the organization, along with an overview of their primary responsibilities.
+If the CTO will report directly to the CEO or another executive, this reporting structure should be clearly stated.

 What Not To Include